On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Background

 \subsection{Squared $\ell_2$-norm Regularized UOT and Sparsity}

 Remark \ref{entropic_downvote} motivates our choice of squared $\ell_2$-norm regularization, which would later result in better condition number in the dual formulation with only linear dependence on $\eta^{-1}$.
-Of practical interest, it also leads to a sparse transportation plan.
-The squared $\ell_2$-norm UOT problem is formulated as:
+Of practical interest, it also leads to sparse transportation plan empirically as later demonstrated in our experimental Section \ref{sparse_sec}. \begin{remark} While squared $\ell_2$-norm was well-studied as a sparsity-induced regularization in standard OT \citep{blondel2018smooth, peyre2020computational}, for which dedicated solvers have been developed \citep{lorenz2019quadratically, sparseOT_solomon}, to the best of our knowledge, no work has considered squared $\ell_2$-norm regularization in the context of UOT.
+This paper is the first to propose the squared $\ell_2$-norm UOT problem, consequently derive feasible algorithms, and empirically investigate the sparsity of the output couplings. \end{remark} The squared $\ell_2$-norm UOT problem is formulated as:

 where $\eta > 0$ is a given regularization parameter.
 Let $ X^\eta = \argminE_{X \in \Br_{+}^{n \times n}} g_\eta(X) $, which is unique by the strong convexity of $g_\eta(X)$.
-Its dual formulation is then given by Lemma \ref{duality_theorem} whose proof is in Appendix~\ref{dual_theorem1_proof} and based on the nontrivial combination of Rockafellar Lemma and Lagrange duality.
+We proceed to establish the duality of the squared $\ell_2$-norm UOT problem, which is based on the Fenchel-Rockafellar Theorem and would be the basis for our algorithmic development.